Sesame Tuna Steak Recipe – Pan Seared

 Ingredients

-- 2 (8 oz) (450 g) Ahi Tuna steaks ((about ¾ to 1-inch thick steaks) )
+- 2 (8 oz) (450 g) Ahi Tuna steaks (about 3/4 to 1-inch thick steaks)

-- 1 tablespoon Olive oil
+- 1 tbsp Olive oil

-- ¼ teaspoon Kosher salt
+- ¼ tsp Kosher salt

-- ½ teaspoon Black pepper
+- ½ tsp Black pepper

 - ¼ cup (60 ml) Soy sauce

-- 2 tablespoon Mirin ((or honey) )
+- 2 tbsp Mirin (or honey)

-- 2 teaspoon Sesame oil
+- 2 tsp Sesame oil

-- 2 tablespoon Fresh garlic (thinly sliced)
+- 2 tbsp Fresh garlic thinly sliced

-- 2 tablespoon Scallions ((green onions) )
+- 2 tbsp Scallions (green onions)

-- 2 tablespoon Sesame seeds
+- 2 tbsp Sesame seeds

 - Place the tuna steaks in the marinade and turn them over a few times to coat well.
 Leave to marinate for 15 minutes up to an hour.
-Pro tip - You can marinate the tuna for up to 3 hours in the fridge.

 - Remove from the pan and let rest for 5 to 7 minutes.
 Then, slice and garnish with chopped scallions.

-Nutrition Information
+Nutrition

 UM, WOW.
 The sesame with the tuna!!!
 YUM.
 Thanks for the recipe!